Underdog promo code CBSSPORTS2: New play $5, get $75 offer on NFL, NBA, more

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

 The Week 15 NFL schedule continues with 14 games on Sunday and one 'Monday Night Football' matchup, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-There are several intriguing games, including an AFC East battle between Josh Allen and the Buffalo Bills against Drake Maye and the New England Patriots, and can be played on the best DFS apps.
+There are several intriguing games, including a cross-conference battle as Jordan Love and the Green Bay Packers visit Bo Nix and the Denver Broncos as contests like this can be played on the best DFS apps.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, December 14